 Swann Memorial Fountain

-Eyre designed the central jet which propels the water 50ft (15m) high.
+Eyre designed the central jet, which propels the water 50 feet / 1.5 meters in the air.
 The jet is surrounded by three allegorical figures representing Philadelphia’s principal waterways.
 Calder sculpted the Schuylkill as a mature woman, the Wissahickon Creek as a girl and the Delaware River as a man.

 Logan Square is surrounded by a number of important institutions, all of which are housed in stately buildings.